 And though Florida is large, you can still get to many of the best cities in just a short drive.
 Especially from Clearwater—a great destination in and of itself but also the perfect base for checking out more of the state.

 I visit Clearwater, Florida a handful of times each year.
 (The hand that’s not holding the piña colada, that is.)
 I used to live and work there and many of my best friends still do.
 I typically spend a weekend in Clearwater, then venture out to explore other sunshine-y, citrus-y cities.
-So now I’ve partnered up with Hotels.com to introduce you to some of my favorites.
+Now I’ll introduce you to some of my favorites.

 Florida one tank trips